EricWilbanks/faseAlign/docs/installation.rst

 Download BPM Image
 ++++++++++++++++++

-The easiest way to run faseAlign on your own computer is to use a virtual machine image with the required software already included.
+Another way to run faseAlign on your own computer is to use a virtual machine image with the required software already included.
 The image we'll be using is based on the `Berkeley Phonetics Machine (BPM)`_, in turn derived from the `Berkeley Common Environment (BCE)`_.

 Download the `faseAlign OVA image`_.